-Analysis: In AY 2016-2017, the target was met, as 13 out of the 15 (87%) student projects sampled were judged competent or higher in their ability to demonstrate creativity and originality.
-Based on the analysis of these results, and to further aid students in their use of creativity and originality, we increased instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
-This instruction took various forms, including brainstorming activities, free-writing, writing prompts, and formal challenges (or obstacles) in creative assignments.
+Analysis: In AY 2017-18, the target was met, as 60 out of 67 (95%) student projects were judged competent or higher in their ability to demonstrate creativity and originality.
+This represented an 8% increase from the previous year.
+Increased instruction in developing creativity and originality was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of creativity and originality, faculty increased instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
+This instruction took various forms, including brainstorming activities, free writing, writing prompts, and formal challenges (or obstacles) in creative assignments.

-In AY 2017-18, the target was met again, as 60 out of 67 (95%) student projects were judged competent or higher in their ability to demonstrate creativity and originality.
-This represents an 8% increase from the previous year.
+In AY 2017-18, the target was not met, as 87 out of 91 (96%) student projects were judged competent or higher in their ability to demonstrate creativity and originality.
+This represents a 1% increase from the previous year.
 Increased instruction in developing creativity and originality is the reason for this increase.
 Further action will be taken to emphasize the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 12.1.
-The AY 2017-2018 results marked an 8% improvement over AY 2016-2017.
-This increase results from increased instruction in developing creativity and originality.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to demonstrate creativity and originality.
-Our courses will be further refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
-Because of our improvement, we will be setting our new target at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to demonstrate creativity and originality.
+Courses will be further refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
+Because of the improvement, but the failure to meet the target, the target will remain at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.